NorSC/supervisor-search/_supervisors/lynne-conniss.md

   * data/information visualisation from a user perspective;

-  * information architecture and content management from a user perspective;
+  * information architecture from a user perspective;

   * investigative-flavour games projects